Crimson Desert: How to Unlock All Elements – Fastest Route

 How to unlock the Fire element: Flame Strike

-Flame Strike comes from restoring the Tree of Slumber Abyss, which connects into the same late-game island network as Fire’s neighbors.
-It is generally the most readable of the four puzzles once you are already in the late-game Abyss loop, but it still wastes time if you rush in without reading the room.
+Flame Strike comes from restoring the Tree of Slumber Abyss, which sits at the end of the same Spire of Ringing Truth chain as the Ice element’s Path of Trials.
+That is why it pairs so cleanly with Frost Mantle: work the chain once and you can walk out with both.
+It is generally the most readable of the four puzzles, but it still wastes time if you rush in without reading the room.

 Clear it the same way you clear the others: solve the island’s single restoration puzzle, then collect the reward.
 After every successful activation, rotate the camera fully before moving — platform and arena state changes can be subtle from your current angle, and it is easy to miss a new route and assume a switch is still unsolved.